-- 3.1 Articles of Restatement of Articles of Incorporation (4) - 3.2 Amended Bylaws (6) - 4.1 Specimen Class A Stock Certificate (1) - 4.2 Specimen Class C Stock Certificate (1) - 4.3 Specimen Preferred Stock Certificate and Certificate of Designation of Preferred Stock (1) - 10.1 Restated and Amended Employee Stock Ownership Plan and Trust Agreement (1) - 10.2 2003 Stock Option Plan (5) - 10.3 2006 Director Stock Option Plan (9) - 10.4 Deferred Compensation Agreement with George R. Quist (2) - 10.5 Deferred Compensation Plan (3) - 10.6 Employment agreement with J. Lynn Beckstead, Jr. (7) - 10.7 Employment agreement with Scott M. Quist (8) - 10.8 Indemnification Agreement among SecurityNational Mortgage Company, Lehman Brothers Bank, and Aurora Loan Services (10) - 10.9 Coinsurance Agreement between Security National Life Insurance Company and Mothe Life Insurance Company (11) - 10.10 Certificate and Agreement of Contribution to Surplus between Security National Financial Corporation and Security National Life Insurance Company (11) - 10.11 Agreement and Plan of Reorganization among Security National Financial Corporation and certain subsidiaries (12) - 21 Subsidiaries of the Registrant - 31.1 Certification pursuant to 18 U.S.C.
-Section 1350, as enacted by Section 302 of the Sarbanes-Oxley Act of 2002 - 31.2 Certification pursuant to 18 U.S.C.
-Section 1350, as enacted by Section 302 of the Sarbanes-Oxley Act of 2002 - 32.1 Certification pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 - 32.2 Certification pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 - 101 INS XBRL Instance Document (13) - 101 SCH XBRL Schema Document (13) - 101 CAL XBRL Calculation Linkbase Document (13) - 101 DEF XBRL Definition Linkbase Document (13) - 101 LAB XBRL Labels Linkbase Document (13) - 101 PRE XBRL Presentation Linkbase Document (13)
+- 3.1 Articles of Restatement of Articles of Incorporation (4) 3.2 Amended Bylaws (6) Specimen Class A Stock Certificate (1) 4.1 4.2 Specimen Class C Stock Certificate (1) Specimen Preferred Stock Certificate and Certificate of Designation of Preferred Stock (1) 4.3 Restated and Amended Employee Stock Ownership Plan and Trust Agreement (1) 10.1 10.2 2003 Stock Option Plan (5) 2006 Director Stock Option Plan (9) 10.3 10.4 Deferred Compensation Agreement with George R. Quist (2) 10.5 Deferred Compensation Plan (3) 10.6 Employment agreement with J. Lynn Beckstead, Jr. (7) 10.7 Employment agreement with Scott M. Quist (8) 10.8 Indemnification Agreement among SecurityNational Mortgage Company, Lehman Brothers Bank, and Aurora Loan Services 10.9 Coinsurance Agreement between Security National Life Insurance Company and Mothe Life Insurance Company (11) 10.10 Certificate and Agreement of Contribution to Surplus between Security National Financial Corporation and Security National Life Insurance Company (11) Agreement and Plan of Reorganization among Security National Financial Corporation and certain subsidiaries (12) 10.11 21 Subsidiaries of the Registrant Certification pursuant to 18 U.S.C.
+Section 1350, as enacted by Section 302 of the Sarbanes-Oxley Act of 2002 31.1 31.2 Certification pursuant to 18 U.S.C.
+Section 1350, as enacted by Section 302 of the Sarbanes-Oxley Act of 2002 32.1 Certification pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 Certification pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 32.2 101 INS XBRL Instance Document 101 SCH XBRL Schema Document 101 CAL XBRL Calculation Linkbase Document - The XBRL related information in Exhibit 101 shall not be deemed "filed" for purposes of Section 18 of the Securities Exchange Act of 1934, as amended, or otherwise subject to liability of that section and shall not be incorporated by reference into any filing or other document pursuant to the Securities Act of 1933, as amended, except as shall be expressly set forth by specific reference in such filing or document. - (1) Incorporated by reference from Registration Statement on Form S-1, as filed on September 29, 1987 - (2) Incorporated by reference from Annual Report on Form 10-K, as filed on March 31, 1989 - (3) Incorporated by reference from Annual Report on Form 10-K, as filed on April 3, 2002 - (4) Incorporated by reference from Report on Form 8-K/A, as filed on January 8, 2003